 Join us to help build your hospice

-We have an exciting opportunity to build a new home for Cranford at Chesterhope in Pakowhai, that will meet the needs of the people of Hawke’s Bay, now and in the future.
+We have an exciting opportunity to build a new home for Cranford that will meet the needs of the people of Hawke’s Bay, now and in the future.

 Cranford Hospice supports 200 people living with palliative care needs each day, in their own home, over the phone, or in our in-patient unit – from Mahia in the North to Takapau in the South.
 By as early as 2025, we will need to support another 500 Hawke’s Bay patients and their families each year.
 With the support of our community, we have an opportunity to build a new home that will be better for patients and whānau and provide a purpose-built space to deliver our holistic model of care.
 We’ve been humbled by early support from key supporters and trusts.
 However, we now need the whole community to get behind us and help finish what we’ve started.